 Turn Your Capital One Miles Into Gift Cards

-Like the Purchase Eraser, we don’t recommend redeeming your Capital One miles for gift cards as you’ll get a lower cent per point value than if you redeemed through one of Capital One’s transfer partners.
+We don’t recommend redeeming your Capital One miles for gift cards as you’ll get a lower cent per point value than if you redeemed through one of Capital One’s transfer partners.

-Cover Amazon Purchases With Capital One miles
+Cover Amazon Purchases With Capital One Miles

 Like Chase Ultimate Rewards and American Express Membership Rewards, you can use your Capital One miles to cover Amazon purchases on the checkout screen.
 Simply add your Capital One card to your Amazon payment methods and you’ll have the option to use miles to cover your Amazon purchases.

 So with that in mind, stay away from this type of redemption.
-It may be a convenient way to use your points to save money on everyday purchases, but you’ll lose tons of value in the process.
+It may be a convenient way to use your miles to save money on everyday purchases, but you’ll lose tons of value in the process.

 Redeem for a Statement Credit or Check